A proliferation of marestail, a weed that is resistant to multiple classes of chemistries.

 Resistant weed biotypes exist in every field.
 The only way to avoid selecting for them and increasing the spread of resistant populations is through a program of best management practices (BMPs), which set a standard of zero tolerance to keep weeds from going to seed.

-While weed resistance is on the rise, no new herbicide modes of action have been introduced.
+Though new in-season traits are available to control weeds, no new sites of action are available to ensure the durability of existing herbicides.
 It is imperative to use BMPs that will sustain existing chemistries to help protect crop yields.
+These include:

-- Use multiple, effective herbicide modes of action
+- Use of multiple, effective herbicide sites of action

-- Stay clean – use residual herbicides whenever possible
+- Staying clean by using residual herbicides whenever possible

-- Zero tolerance of weeds in the soil bank
+- Adopting a zero tolerance approach to seeds in the soil bank